openjs-foundation/cross-project-council/proposals/stage-1/CPC_CHARTER/CPC-CHARTER.md

 The CPC is an inclusive group with three types of participants:

 * Observers
-* Regular members
 * Voting members

 ### Observers

+Any member of any foundation project is invited to attend public CPC meetings as an observer, cannot attend private sessions occasionally held by the Voting Members.

-Observers are free to attend meetings and participate in the work of the CPC as well as the consensus seeking process.
+All Observers can participate in the [Consensus Seeking Process][] but cannot participate in the [Voting][] process.

-### Regular members

-Regular members have made a commitment to be involved in an ongoing manner and take on roles and responsibilities as outlined below.
-Regular member is implied when memership type is not specified.
-Anyone who has been a member of one of the projects under the Foundation for at least three months may request to become a regular member by opening a PR to add themselves to the list of regular members.
-Regular members remain for as long as they are active within the work of the CPC.
-Regular members who have not been active in GitHub, participated in meetings, or other work of the CPC for 3 months may be removed from the list of Regular members.
-In addition, a Regular CPC member can be removed by voluntary resignation, or by a standard CPC motion.

 ### Voting members

+Voting members are invited to attend all CPC meetings, both public and private.

+All Voting Members can cast a single vote as part of the [Voting][] process.

 Voting members are selected as follows:

-* Each top level project may nominate two members through a process of their choosing.
+* Each top level project may nominate one member through a process of their choosing.
 Once nominated the member must be ratified by the CPC Voting members before becoming a Voting member.

-* two Voting members may be nominated by the non top-level projects based on a process set by the CPC.
+* one Voting member may be nominated by the non top-level projects based on a process set by the CPC.

-* two Voting members may be nominated by the Regular members.
-Once nominated these members must be ratified by the CPC Voting members before becoming a Voting member.

 Voting members are expected to make a time commitment which allows them to be responsive to CPC business, participate regularly in meetings and to participate in all voting matters (either by voting or specifically abstaining).
-They are also expected to help to enable work of the regular CPC members by providing leadership, help with interactions with the board and Foundation staff and to generally help keep things moving.
+They are also expected to help to enable work of the Observers by providing leadership, help with interactions with the board and Foundation staff and to generally help keep things moving.

 Voting members serve for a term of 1 year and must be re-nominated and ratified by the Voting CPC members each year.
-In addition, a Voting CPC member can be removed by voluntary resignation, by a standard CPC motion, or in accordance to the participation rules described for Regular members.
+Voting members who have not been active in GitHub, participated in meetings, or other work  of the CPC for 3 months may be removed from the list of Regular members.
+In addition, a Voting CPC member can be removed by voluntary resignation, or by a standard CPC motion.

 Changes to CPC membership should be posted in the agenda, and may be suggested as any other agenda item.